 Below are bills of interest filed thus far.
-Each week, the report will prioritize in the following manner: new legislation filed, priority, monitor, and tracking.
+Each week, the report will prioritize in the following manner: priority, monitor, tracking, and most-likely dead.
 Any new activities will behighlighted in RED.
 If you would like more detailed information or an explanation on any legislation or why it is located in a specific area, please do not hesitate to reach out to Allison or Mike.